NaviGait: Navigating Dynamically Feasible Gait Libraries using Deep Reinforcement Learning: Abstract

 \section{Abstract}

 Reinforcement learning (RL) has emerged as a powerful method to learn robust control policies for bipedal locomotion.
 Yet, it can be difficult to tune desired robot behaviors due to unintuitive and complex reward design.
-In comparison, offline trajectory optimization methods, like Hybrid Zero Dynamics, offer more tuneable, interpretable, and mathematically grounded motion plans for high-dimensional legged systems.
+In comparison, trajectory optimization-based methods offer more tuneable, interpretable, and mathematically grounded motion plans for high-dimensional legged systems.
 However, these methods often remain brittle to real-world disturbances like external perturbations.

-In this work, we present \navigait, a hierarchical framework that combines the structure of trajectory optimization with the adaptability of RL for robust and intuitive locomotion control. \navigait~leverages a library of offline-optimized gaits and smoothly interpolates between them to produce continuous reference motions in response to high-level commands.
-The policy provides both joint-level and velocity command residual corrections to modulate and stabilize the reference trajectories in the gait library.
-One notable advantage of \navigait~is that it dramatically simplifies reward design by encoding rich motion priors from trajectory optimization, reducing the need for finely tuned shaping terms and enabling more stable and interpretable learning.
+In this work, we present \navigait, a hierarchical framework that combines the structure of trajectory optimization with the adaptability of RL for robust and intuitive locomotion control. \navigait~leverages RL to synthesize new motions by selecting, minimally morphing, and stabilizing gaits taken from an offline-generated gait library. \navigait~results in walking policies that match the reference motion well while maintaining robustness comparable to other locomotion controllers.
+Additionally, the structure imposed by \navigait~drastically simplifies the RL reward composition.
 Our experimental results demonstrate that \navigait~enables faster training compared to conventional and imitation-based RL, and produces motions that remain closest to the original reference.
 Overall, by decoupling high-level motion generation from low-level correction, \navigait~offers a more scalable and generalizable approach for achieving dynamic and robust locomotion.
+Videos and the full framework are publicly available at \href{https://dynamicmobility.github.io/navigait/}{\texttt{dynamicmobility.github.io/navigait}}.